SivaKarthik22/glb-viewer/README.md

 -add mesh hide/unhide feature
 -mesh isolation mode feature - show any mesh that you click in outliner in isolation mode -animation player

+ideas:
+-calculate transform node bounding info data at start. then use it during focus -use usereducer to store state data of each mesh - fold/unfold, hide/unhide, show/hide-details -use another cam and layer mask for isolation mode